Ryii/Poker-Odds-Calculator/README.md

 ### Best Metrics

-Using Monte Carlo simulation with 100,000 iterations, our calculator provides equity calculations with 99.9%+ accuracy for most scenarios.
+Using Monte Carlo simulation with 100,000 iterations, the calculator provides equity calculations with 99.9%+ accuracy for most scenarios.

 ### Reproducing Results